Millstack/springboot-react/README.md

 # Spring Boot and React CRUD Application

-This repository contains a CRUD (Create, Read, Update, Delete) application built with Spring Boot for the backend REST API and React for the frontend user interface.
+This repository contains a CRUD (Create, Read, Search) application built with Spring Boot for the backend REST API and React for the frontend user interface.

 ## Getting Started